openstack-charmers/openstack-performance-testing/README.md

 To create guests with direct network ports and then enlist them into juju:

-1. Create machines on the given network:
+1. Create machines on the given network.

 ```
 $ ./manage-sriov-ports.py --network stor9 --number-of-units 10  --flavor m1.small --image-name focal --vnic-binding-type direct add-servers